Jan Sokol of Lamberk: Battle of Grunwald

-In 1410, John Sokol assisted the Polish–Lithuanian coalition against the Teutonic Knights in the Battle of Grunwald.
+In 1410, Jan Sokol assisted the Polish–Lithuanian coalition against the Teutonic Knights in the Battle of Grunwald.
 Together with Stanislav of Dobrá Voda, he commanded the fourth Polish banner of St. George, consisting of about 1,500 horsemen.
 After the victory of the Poles, he participated in the conquest of further castles and became the administrator of Radzyń Chełmiński Castle.
 After the Peace of Thorn, the castle was returned to the Teutonic Knights.

 Death

-John Sokol of Lamberg died on 28 September 1410 after a feast in Toruń, to which he was invited by Polish King Władysław II Jagiełło.
+Jan Sokol of Lamberk died on 28 September 1410 after a feast in Toruń, to which he was invited by Polish King Władysław II Jagiełło.
 The cause of death was allegedly improperly prepared fish, but it is speculated that he was intentionally poisoned.